 When you were younger, seeing the happy yellow dandelions in your yard probably made you very happy.
 But, now that you’re grown up, seeing these dandelions ruin your beautiful green yard most likely fills you with dread.
 They can be difficult to get rid of, and this is why you need the best dandelion killer available on the market.

 They’ll take care of your problem and leave you with a lush and green yard you can’t wait to enjoy all summer long.
 Compare our top 10 picks for the best dandelion killer below, and take a look at our useful buying information to see what criteria matters when it comes to narrowing down your choices.

-- 6. Southern Ag Amine Weed Killer
+- 3. Southern Ag Lawn Weed Killer – Mid-End Budget Pick

-- 7. Preen Garden Weed Preventer
+- 5. Preen Garden Weed Preventer – Best For Weed Prevention

 - Best Dandelion Killer – Buyer’s Guide